bowerth/datalayer-docker/rscala/README.md

 # Zeppelin R Docker Image

+## !!!!
+Not fully operational, on some Docker instance, the rscala socket is not responding !!!

 ## Get the image from the Docker Repository

 In order to get the image, you can run with the appropriate rights: